top of page

 • A description of the step and how it works

-• Learning resources like guides, blog posts, templates or tools that can help you with this step.
-Click on the button to access each resource as needed.
+• Learning resources like guides, blog posts, templates, or tools that can help you with this step.

 • Links to resources elsewhere on the web that can help you with the step